Si Racha: History

+Unrelated to the oil spill, on 8 September the waters off Si Racha experienced a plankton bloom caused by recent monsoons that had occurred across the country, causing the beaches up to Bang Saen Beach to be covered by dead marine life, including ponyfishes, crabs, pufferfishes, and tilapias.

 Education

 The Thai-Japanese Association School Sriracha, a Japanese international school, is in Si Racha.
 It is an affiliate of the Thai-Japanese Association School in Bangkok.
 Si Racha formerly housed the Sriracha-Pattaya Japanese Supplement School, a Japanese weekend school.